 I’m personally convinced that the red lines were agreed by Sergei Naryshkin and William Burns in Ankara on November 14, 2022.
 And these red lines, from my point of view, concern the control and security of territory after the war.

-In fact, I assume that all kinds of weapon deliveries would be “tolerated”, but not with pleasure, by the Russians, as long as there is no risk of lost territory.
+In fact, I assume that all kinds of weapons deliveries would be “tolerated”, but not with pleasure, by the Russians as long as there is no risk of lost territory.
 And Ukraine as a whole, except for places that could be negotiated away to other countries, is being considered as Russian territory.

 Here are some personal thoughts and assumptions:

-Germany wants Ukraine to collapse ASAP, so they come out of the hellish situation, on which they are forced in, by America.
+Germany wants Ukraine to collapse ASAP, so they come out of the hellish situation on which they are forced into by America.

 Russia knows this and keeps backchannel doors open to Germany to manage the transition away from the American grip.
 I assume the tank deliveries won’t change much if there are no further escalations.
 However, if NATO troops are part of the escalations, we are in WW3.

 Well, both Russia and America activated their corresponding plans in 2022.
 Everyone wants something, but only one side will prevail.
-Who wins in Ukraine will achieve its geopolitical goals.
-At least, that’s what the parties believe.
-As of now, it should be clear to the politicians and secret services of all Western states, that it is over.
-Ukraine will soon fall, and with it, the single-polar American-centric world order.
+The winner in Ukraine will achieve its geopolitical goals.
+At least that’s what the parties believe.
+As of now, it should be clear to the politicians and secret services of all Western states that the war is over.
+Ukraine will soon fall, and with it the single-polar American-centric world order.

 Russia won’t be destroyed.

 What now?
 Well, the Americans know very well about their fate since their plan in Ukraine failed.
-Which doesn’t need to be the end of the USA.
-They can become normal and powerful members of the future multipolar world order.
-Sitting at the table with the other great powers.
-I think, there are two possible outcomes.
+This doesn’t need to be the end of the USA.
+They can become normal and powerful members of the future multipolar world order, sitting at the table with the other great powers.
+I think there are two possible outcomes.

 Exactly this scenario.
 America becomes a “normal” multipolar power at the table with others.
-A single new world system emerges, which is controlled by an organisation and not by states.
+A single new world system emerges, which is controlled by an organization and not by states.
 Either a new kind of UN/League of Nations, or a fundamental reconstruction of the UN and purge of “Western” “influence” and “Influencer”.
-Hence, the “De-Westernification” of the world.
+Hence, the “De-Westernization” of the world.

-America could decide, to stay an “opposite-pole”, against the multipolar world order.
+America could decide to stay an “opposite-pole”, against the multipolar world order.
 Then we would have two systems at the same time, competing against each other.
-The rest of the West and the BRICS/SCO states, competing and struggling for the contested bloc-free markets, until there is no bloc-free nation left.
+The rest of the West and the BRICS/SCO states, competing and struggling for the contested bloc-free markets, until there are no bloc-free nations left.

 What are the goals of such an America (The West)?

-Completely draining power from all its colonies and making them completely dependent on themselves.
-To secure markets and territory, for the future struggle against the powers of the Heartland.
-At the same time weakening the Heartland, since Europe is an integral part of it, with a huge potential, if managed correctly.
+Completely draining power from all its colonies and making them completely dependent on the West.
+To secure markets and territory for the future struggle against the powers of the Heartland.
+At the same time weakening the Heartland, since Europe is an integral part of it, with a huge potential if managed correctly.

-The depletion of the weapon stocks of Europe has the positive side effect that all these weapons will need to be replenished.
-Since the industrial production costs rose sky-high, for example, because of the blowing up of the gas pipelines (what a coincidence) and many other self-defeating reasons, Europe will struggle to reproduce these stocks themselves.
-The rationale is, that they will come to America and beg for “cheap” weapons.
+The depletion of the weapons stocks of Europe has the positive side effect that all these weapons will need to be replenished.
+Since the industrial production costs rose sky-high because of the blowing up of the gas pipelines (what a coincidence) and many other self-defeating reasons, Europe will struggle to reproduce these stocks themselves.
+The rationale is that they will come to America and beg for “cheap” weapons.

-In fact, America is raping Europe and is forcing them to come back to them and beg for more.
+In fact, America is raping Europe and is forcing Europe to come back to them and beg for more.
 Perversion.
 Or how does Scott Ritter say?
 Odious!

 Most likely the West didn’t expect that the war would develop as it did.
 I wrote several times about it.
 First, they expected that Ukraine would fall within days and then they would organize a guerrilla war.
-Then, after they saw that Russia was not waging a strategic doctrinal offensive but a SMO, they thought, the West will win.
+Then, after they saw that Russia was not waging a strategic doctrinal offensive but a SMO, they thought the West would win.

 But none of it is true.
-Neither did Russia win within days, nor will it lose.
-In fact, it is defeating the West, its armies and economies in Ukraine.
+Russia did not win within days, but Russia will not lose.
+In fact, Russia is defeating the West, its armies, and its economies in Ukraine.
 Who would have thought that?

-America knows very well what its new role will be, so they are preparing for it by making Europe totally dependent on them, deindustrializing it and draining it for the next decade.
+America knows very well what its new role will be, so they are preparing for it by making Europe totally dependent on them.
+America is deindustrializing Europe and draining it for the next decade.
 Not only Europe, but all other colonies as well, including Canada, Australia, Japan, South Korea, etc.

 Here is the problem.
 Since America is well aware of its impending downfall from a superpower to a normal but powerful nation, it struggles with a certain syndrome.
 When everything is well, all are happy and are competing to claim the success for themselves.
 When things go south, then the opposite applies.
 Everyone tries to blame the other.
 Which is currently the case in America.
 I will write a separate article about America.
-So, I’ll go here quickly over it.
+So, I’ll go over it quickly here.

-There is not one single power that is determining the course of the United States.
+There is not one single power that determines the course of the United States.
 The ruling oligarchy (the politicians are only “sponsored executioners” of the oligarchy) doesn’t know exactly which way to go.
 There are powers that want to choose option 1, away from the empire and towards multipolarity and there are also powers who don’t want to go down without a fight.
 Unfortunately, the majority of the establishment or oligarchy are supporters of the second option.
 And here we are.
 America is acting exactly as a wounded wild animal.
-It is biting, fighting and scratching everyone around it.
-Which is extremely dangerous for humankind.
+It is biting, fighting, and scratching everyone around it.
+This is extremely dangerous for humankind.
 One mistake, and everyone dies.

 This is what we see in Ukraine.
-Now, everything short of nuclear weapons will be delivered, what could be handled by the few capable Ukrainians left.
-And it would be idiotic by Russia to make a big deal out of it.
+Now that everything short of nuclear weapons will be delivered, what can be handled by the few capable Ukrainians left?
+And it would be idiotic for Russia to make a big deal out of it.
 It will be managed.
 Escalation management.
 Yes, a few thousand Russians more will die.
 Or if you count the Ukrainians as Russians, a few tens or hundreds of thousands more.
 But still, the world will survive.

-The challenge is for Russia to win the war in Ukraine without escalating too much, to not trigger any reactions from the West, that could still trigger WW3, over Ukraine.
+The challenge is for Russia to win the war in Ukraine without escalating too much, and to not trigger any reactions from the West that could still trigger WW3 over Ukraine.

-Currently there is no potential for such an escalation if we consider only the Ukrainian and the Russian army.
-The Ukrainian Army is soon (by the end of the summer 2023) gone.
+Currently there is no potential for such an escalation if we consider only the Ukrainian and the Russian armies.
+The Ukrainian army will soon (by the end of the summer 2023) be gone.
 But the Americans could decide to sacrifice the European armies against Russia as another proxy force.
 Without American involvement.

 It is not impossible, even though I think that the probability is very low.